The Lands

 and all third-generation Halfling residents of the city of Roburg

-Government: There is a Chamber of Knights and a Hall of Commoners in addition to the ruling Protector.
-The Chamber has 24 members - the ruling baron or baroness of each of the 24 provincial estates.
-The Hall has 48 ‘attendants’ – one commoner from each of the provincial estates (selected by the lord or lady of that estate) and another 24 commoners drawn from the capital Roburg (who are themselves elected to decade-long terms by any subject of Rolania present in the capital at the time of the vote).
+Government: The body politic comprises a Chamber of Knights and a Hall of Commoners in addition to the ruling Protector.
+The Chamber has 16 members - the ruling baron or baroness of each of the 16 provincial estates.
+The Hall has 32 attendants – one subject from each of the provincial estates (selected by the lord or lady of that estate) and another 16 drawn from the capital Roburg (who are themselves elected to decade-long terms by any subject of Rolania present in the capital at the time of the vote).
 The Chamber selects from among its members the Protector of Rolania on the death of the old one.
 This selection must be assented to by the Hall.
 At all other times the Chamber and the Hall are advisors only to the Protector and meet once every three months.
 In dire circumstances the Protector can be removed by a unanimous decision of both the Chamber and the Hall.
 The current Protector is Edward Peltonson.
 The emblem of Rolania is an heraldic lion and a sword.

 Notes: Rolania has a Compact of Defence with Bordenia (which includes co-ownership of the citadel of Allmeet).
 Furthermore the Halfling nation of Hinhome is a vassal state of Rolania (having once been part of its territory).
 Rolania is a land of wide pastures, gently rolling hills, sparse woodland, villages and manor houses.
-Its most famed products are cheeses, crystal and homewares.
-The capital of Roburg nestles round a long hill, the top of which sports the fortress of the Protector.
+Its most famed products are cheeses, flint glass and homewares.
+The capital of Roburg nestles beside a long hill, the top of which sports the fortress of the Protector, known locally as The Long House.

 ROVNARA